leynos/lag-complexity/docs/lag-complexity-function-design.md

   curated set of multi-hop questions.
 - **Implementation note:** The heuristic uses shared token normalisation and a pair of weighted tables for tokens and phrases.
-Word-boundary matching prevents partial hits, and comma patterns capture simple enumerations.
+Word-boundary matching (implemented via the `regex` crate) prevents partial hits, and comma patterns capture simple enumerations.
 This trades linguistic coverage for transparency and sub-millisecond performance.

 #### Model-backed options